Tribal Water Utility Resources for the COVID-19 Pandemic

 On April 3rd, 2020, the Assistant Secretary of Housing and Urban Development announced availability of $200 million in COVID-19 Indian Housing Block Grant (IHBG) allocations from the CARES Act.
-View allocations to tribes (PDF).
-Additionally, HUD has expanded program eligibilities through a statutory and regulatory waiver available here (PDF).
+View allocations to Tribes (PDF).

-HUD has also made available up to $100 million in ICDBG Imminent Threat (IT) funding.
-This funding is provided in the form of grants to eligible Indian tribes and must be used to prevent, prepare for, or respond to COVID-19.
-Additionally, HUD expanded program eligibilities through a statutory and regulator waiver available here (PDF).
+HUD also made available up to $100 million in ICDBG Imminent Threat (IT) funding.
+This funding is provided in the form of grants to eligible Indian Tribes and must be used to prevent, prepare for, or respond to COVID-19.

 Indian Health Service

 On March 27, 2020, the Indian Health Service (IHS) issued a letter to Tribal and urban Indian organization leaders announcing the availability of, and distribution decisions for, CARES Act and other funding.
 The IHS DSFC allocated funding towards

 - Provision of No Charge Temporary Water Access Points to increase access to water in homes without piped access

 - Provision of Personal Protective Equipment (PPE) including goggles and face masks, coveralls, gloves, and boots.

 - Rehabilitation of failed treatment and distribution equipment and provision of supplies to ensure continued operation of water and waste systems during the COVID-19 pandemic, where appropriate.

 - Repair of failed or non-operational individual water or sewer systems to ensure all Tribal homes, including scattered or individual homes, have access to vital drinking water and essential wastewater services.